MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 - **Key Vault Name:** The key vault that contains the certificate for renewal.
 - **Certificate Name:** The name of the certificate to be renewed.
 - **Certificate Store, Name, and Location:** The certificate store where the certificate is stored.
 On Windows servers, the default value for *Name* is `My` and *Location* is `LocalMachine`, which is the personal certificate store of the computer.
 On Linux servers, you can specify a file system path, assuming that the default value is `AzureKeyVault`, which is the certificate store for Key Vault.
-- **linkOnRenewal:** A flag indicating whether the certificate should be linked to the server on renewal.
+- **linkOnRenewal:** A flag that indicates whether the certificate should be linked to the server on renewal.
 If set to `true` on Windows machines, it copies the new certificate in the store and links it to the old certificate, which effectively rebinds the certificate.
 The default value is `false` meaning that an explicit binding is required.
 - **pollingIntervalInS:** The polling interval for the key vault extension to check for certificate updates.
 The default value is `3600` seconds (1 hour).
 - **authenticationSetting:** The authentication setting for the key vault extension.
 For Azure servers, you can omit this setting, meaning that the system-assigned managed identity of the VM is used against the key vault.
 For on-premises servers, specifying the setting `msiEndpoint = "http://localhost:40342/metadata/identity"` means the usage of the service principal associated with the computer object created during the Azure Arc onboarding.